nextcloud/documentation/developer_manual/general/code-of-conduct.rst

 Be pragmatic
 ------------

-ownCloud is a pragmatic community.
+Nextcloud is a pragmatic community.
 We value tangible results over having the last word in a discussion.
 We defend our core values like freedom and respectful collaboration, but we don’t let arguments about minor issues get in the way of achieving more important results.
 We are open to suggestions and welcome solutions regardless of their origin.
 When in doubt support a solution which helps getting things done over one which has theoretical merits, but isn’t being worked on.
 Use the tools and methods which help getting the job done.
 Let decisions be taken by those who do the work.

 Support others in the community
 -------------------------------